Catholic nuns are already addressing the most serious development challenges Africa is facing

 Since 1999, African Sisters Education Collaborative (ASEC) has been educating Catholic women religious in Sub-Saharan Africa.
 Upon learning about ASEC’s work, people in the United States sometimes ask,

-“Did you know that unlike the United States, the Catholic population in Africa is growing rapidly?
-Did you know that Catholic Nuns are addressing many of the serious development challenges in Africa today?
-Issues like poverty, chronic hunger, disease, ecological degradation, and violence?”
+Did you know that Catholic nuns are addressing many of the serious development challenges in Africa today?

-Yet, very few realize the significant contributions to sustainable development Catholic Nuns are making in Africa.
+Yet, very few realize the significant contributions to sustainable development Catholic nuns are making in Africa.

-Discover more about Catholic Sisters' work in Africa in our FREE Rays of Hope ebook.Download Now »
+Learn more about Catholic Sisters transforming poor, rural communities across Africa in our FREE Rays of Hope ebook.Read It Now »

-Despite their lack of education, Nuns continue to address many of the serious development challenges in Africa today.
-From improvements in healthcare, education and infrastructure to increasing access to clean water and sanitation and reducing poverty, African Nuns are affecting change on the local, regional and even national levels.
+Despite their lack of education, nuns continue to address many of the serious development challenges in Africa today.
+From improvements in healthcare, education and infrastructure to increasing access to clean water and sanitation and reducing poverty, African nuns are affecting change on the local, regional and even national levels.

-From the ground up, Nuns are moving the needle on nearly all of the United Nation’s Sustainable Development Goals (SDGs).
+From the ground up, nuns are moving the needle on nearly all of the United Nation’s Sustainable Development Goals (SDGs).

 For example, Sr. Constancia Nzovwa Lungu, LSOSF, leads a small team of fifteen, providing health screenings, treatment and educational programs to over 1,200 residents in an isolated community in Southern Zambia plagued with HIV cases.